281 Pages Posted: 27 Jan 2017 Last revised: 10 Jun 2017

 That plutocratic rule generates extreme inequality while threatening catastrophe on several other vectors is focusing attention on its cause.
 (Ch.
 2).
 While some recognize the cause of political corruption, no one, much less Trump, has offered an effective strategy to solve the deepening problem that democracy has been replaced by plutocracy.
 (Ch.
 3) Bernie Sanders who made this issue a cornerstone of his campaign against Clinton had no better strategy to offer than the futility of advocating a constitutional amendment.
 This is the standard diversion from effective anti-corruption strategy that is offered by the corrupt Democratic Party and its professional activist allies.
 Citizens United has been the diversionary target of such advocacy, though it is of minor importance to the problem.
 Even worse is the professional activists' sloganeering about corporate personhood which is rooted in a fiction about what the infamous Citizens United decision in fact held.
 (Ch.
 4)

-This book decries the general void in strategic thinking on the historical and still central progressive objective of overturning plutocracy.
-It suggests effective strategies to solve the contemporary crisis of democracy within the provisions of the original Constitution.
+This book exposes the general void in contemporary strategic thinking on the historical and still central progressive objective of overturning plutocracy.
+Chapter 10 describes the essential Swing Issue Voting strategy by which progressive voters can employ strategic voting in support of sustainable reform.
+No other vote is effective in a systemically corrupt political order.
+The book rejects the fraudulent claim that a constitutional amendment is the only available strategy by suggesting several effective and sustainable reforms to solve the contemporary crisis of democracy within the provisions of the original Constitution.
 (Ch.
-10,11).
-It proposes a fully realized draft of a federal statute that would be a useful initial demand for effective national reform as well as a starting point for further strategic discussion.
+11).
+It proposes a fully realized draft of a federal statute of one such reform, that would make a useful initial demand for effective national reform as well as a starting point for further strategic discussion.
 (Ch.12)

 Keywords: plutocracy, anti-corruption, judicial supremacy